 Reynolds Number Calculator

-Easily calculate the Reynolds Number (Re) of a gas or liquid given its kinetic viscosity or dynamic viscosity and density, its velocity and characteristic length.
+Easily calculate the Reynolds Number (Re) of a gas or liquid given its kinematic viscosity or dynamic viscosity and density, its velocity and characteristic length.
 Multiple metric and imperial measurement units are supported by the Reynolds Number calculator.

 Using the Reynolds Number calculator

 With the help of this calculator you can compute the Reynolds Number of a liquid or gas.
 It supports a wide range of input and output measurement units (e.g. m2/s, Stokes and centiStokes for kinematic viscosity, imperial and metric/scientific units for density, velocity and length).

-First, select whether you know the substance's kinetic viscosity or the dynamic viscosity and density and then enter the quantities you know.
+First, select whether you know the substance's kinematic viscosity or the dynamic viscosity and density and then enter the quantities you know.
 Then enter the velocity at which the substance is moving.
 Finally, enter the characteristic length, e.g. the inner diameter of a pipe, the diameter of a sphere moving in liquid, or the length of a plate over which the substance is flowing.
 Special consideration should be taken for fluids of variable density (e.g. compressible gases) and fluids of variable viscosity (non-Newtonian fluids).

 The Reynolds Number calculator will then apply the relevant equation and produce the Reynolds Number (Re) as result.

 What is the Reynolds Number?

 The Reynolds number (Re) is a dimensionless quantity for dynamic similarity and is calculated as the ratio of inertial forces to viscous forces of a flow of liquid.
 Knowing Re one can anticipate the transition from laminar to turbulent flow which is the main utility of a Reynolds Number calculator.

 The number sees uses in fluid mechanics where it is used to predict flow patterns in different fluid flow scenarios.
 It can also be used to study and predict hot gases as in a flame in air.
 In practical applications the ability to predict when a turbulent flow will appear is important in designing piping systems, airplane wings, aerodynamic vehicles, including for scaling from study models to actual aircraft/vehicle.
 At larger scale it has uses in meteorology and climatology.